 Nasolabial folds run from the corner of the nose down towards the corner of the mouth often becoming more pronounced with ageing as laughing and smiling over a person’s lifetime causes these to become deeper often adding years to a person’s appearance.
 It is however a natural line, and care must be taken not to obliterate this (as it looks weird and not aesthetically-pleasing).

-Lips are a crucial part of facial beauty and attractiveness for both men and women and can be enhanced with lip filler in our Swansea aesthetic clinic with masterclass techniques for definition and natural volume, without producing an unnatural over-filled appearance.
+Lips are a crucial part of facial beauty and attractiveness for both men and women and can be enhanced with lip fillers in our Swansea aesthetic clinic with masterclass techniques for definition and natural volume, without producing an unnatural over-filled appearance.

 The eye (peri-orbital) area is one of the first parts of the face to show the signs of ageing, due to a loss of volume and wrinkles caused by facial movements.